SCHOOL POLICIES REGARDING STUDENTS WITH DISABILITIES

 COMPLAINT/GRIEVANCE PROCESS FOR PROVIDING EQUAL ACCESS

-Individuals with disabilities or professors who are not satisfied with the reasonable accommodation, purchase, use or agreement for accessing College-related information can appeal the decision following the procedure outlined below.
+Students with disabilities or professors who are not satisfied with the reasonable accommodation, purchase, use or agreement for accessing College-related information can appeal the decision following the procedure outlined below.

-- The accommodation originally authorized by DSP&S will be allowed for a maximum of three instructional weeks during which time a resolution will be achieved.
-If the decision of the Committee is that the accommodation is not reasonable, the accommodation will either be modified or rescinded depending upon the Equal Access Hearing Committee's recommendations.
+- The accommodation originally authorized by DSPS will be allowed for a maximum of three instructional weeks during which time a resolution will be achieved.
+If the decision of the Committee is that the accommodation is not reasonable, the accommodation will either be modified or rescinded depending upon the Equal Access Hearing Committee’s recommendations.

 A. The Dean Student Services or designee

-B. The Vice President in charge of the affected area
+B. The Vice President of Instruction

 C. The appropriate Manager or Chairperson of the Division or Department